Make a Donation

 Our understanding of the past is critical to defining our possible future.
 Through state of the art technology, Ngaren, the Museum of Humankind will foster that understanding, providing an unprecedented educational and scientific experience for visitors.
 Ngaren will invite visitors to join a journey into the origins of the universe, and the story of our own planet where the relentless forces of climate change are the backdrop to the evolution and extinction of species, large and small.
 Visitors will learn the story of humankind; a story where human evolution was not inevitable, where Africa plays a pivotal role; a story in which we are all migrants, in which our differences are insignificant and irrelevant.
 From the earliest tools of our ancestors to the insights of modern science, Ngaren will show visitors how humankind has rewritten the rules of the planet—and how our behavior must change if we are to survive here.
 Ngaren challenges us to learn from the past to build a better future.

 Ngaren draws upon decades of combined international experience.
 It is spearheaded by Dr. Richard E. Leakey, who has demonstrated an unparalleled life commitment to uncovering the scientific truth about human origins, and to the people of Kenya.
-Partnering with Leakey is celebrated architect Daniel Libeskind, known for designing landmark cultural buildings around the world.
+Partnering with Leakey is The Naturalis Biodiversity Center of The Netherlands, a renowned research institute for biodiversity and national museum.

 Paleoanthropologist, Conservationist, Politician, Founder

-Dr. Richard E. Leakey is a Kenyan paleoanthropologist, conservationist, and politician.
-Leakey has held a number of official positions in Kenya, mostly in institutions of archaeology and wildlife conservation.
-He has been Director of the National Museum of Kenya and head of the Kenyan Wildlife Service, and he founded the NGO WildlifeDirect, the Turkana Basin Institute, and Ngaren: The Museum of Humankind.
+Dr. Richard E. Leakey is an award-winning Kenyan paleoanthropologist, conservationist, and politician.
+The son of renowned scientists Louis and Mary Leakey, he has held a number of official positions in Kenya, mostly in institutions of archaeology and wildlife conservation.
+Leakey has been Director of the National Museum of Kenya and head of the Kenyan Wildlife Service, and founded the NGO WildlifeDirect, as well as the Turkana Basin Institute – a research institution supporting scientific projects in human prehistory, sustainability, climate change, and modern human culture and diversity in Northern Kenya.

 Am I donating to Ngaren or to the Terra Conservation Initiative?